Chart Color Schemes

 Cranbourne North features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 84.4% of all households, including 51.8% couples with children, 17.6% couples without children, and 13.7% single parent families.
-Non-family households comprise the remaining 15.6%, with lone person households at 13.5% and group households making up 2.2%.
-The median household size is 3.3 people, larger than the Greater Melbourne average of 3.2.
+Non-family households account for the remaining 15.6%, comprising 13.5% lone person households and 2.2% group households.
+The median household size is 3.3 people, which is larger than the Greater Melbourne average of 3.2.

 Frequently Asked Questions - Households